3devangelist/beeconnect/README.md

 Install image
 =============
-Following this steps you can install a prepared image of BEECONNECT.
+Follow [this steps](https://github.com/raspberrypi/documentation/blob/master/installation/installing-images/README.md)"Writing an image to the SD card") to install a prepared image of BEECONNECT.
 Download the image [here](https://www.beeverycreative.com/public/software/software/beeconnect_v01.dmg.zip).
-[Follow this steps](https://github.com/raspberrypi/documentation/blob/master/installation/installing-images/README.md).
-Jump to "Writing an image to the SD card"

 Setup on RPI from scratch
 =========================